koenrane/KR-new-site/content/import/the-art-of-the-artificial-insights-from-artificial.md

 ### Study Group

-If you're interested in working through this book (or other books on the reading list) with me or others, there is a MIRIx Discord run by Diffractor.
+If you're interested in working through this book (or other books on the reading list) with me or others, there is a MIRIx Discord run by `Diffractor`.
 For an invite link, feel free to message [me](https://www.lesswrong.com/users/turntrout)!

 ## Subjective